nibavs/nuxt-js-practice/README.md

 # Nuxt framwork practicing

 1. Project is created.
 Familiarization with the structure.
 2. Simple routing has been implemented, using pages dir.
+3. Layouts (default and custom), nuxt modules injection.